IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 If left `null` the SDK will use a known username for the selected peer. (this is only relevant in a permissioned network) Options are
 - save_path = save the [Chaincode Summary File](#ccsf) to 'save_path'.
-- delay_ms = time in mililseconds to postpone the callback after deploy.
+- delay_ms = time in milliseconds to postpone the callback after deploy.
 Default is `40000`

 ### chaincode.query.CUSTOM_FUNCTION_NAME(args, [username], [callback])
-Will invoke your Go function CUSTOM_FUNCTION_NAME and pass it 'arg'.
+Will invoke your Go function CUSTOM_FUNCTION_NAME and pass it `args`.
-Usualy "args" is an array of strings.
+Usually `args` is an array of strings.
 The `username` parameter should be the desired secure context username that has already been registered against the selected peer.
 If left `null` the SDK will use a known username for the selected peer. (this is only relevant in a permissioned network)

 ### chaincode.invoke.CUSTOM_FUNCTION_NAME(args, [username], [callback])
-Will query your Go function CUSTOM_FUNCTION_NAME and pass it 'arg'.
+Will query your Go function CUSTOM_FUNCTION_NAME and pass it `args`.
-Usualy "args" is an array of strings.
+Usually `args` is an array of strings.
+The `username` parameter should be the desired secure context username that has already been registered against the selected peer.
+If left `null` the SDK will use a known username for the selected peer. (this is only relevant in a permissioned network)

+### chaincode.query.read(name, [username], [callback]) *depreciated 4/1/2016*
+*This function is only here to help people transition from ibc v0.0.x to v1.x.x.*
+*You should create your own read() function in your chaincode which will overwrite this prebuilt one.*
+*This function will put the `name` argument into `args[0]` and set `function` to `query`.*
+*These are passed to the chaincode function `Query(stub *shim.ChaincodeStub, function string, args []string)`.*

+Read variable named name from chaincode state.
+This will call the `Query()` function in the Go chaincode.
 The `username` parameter should be the desired secure context username that has already been registered against the selected peer.
 If left `null` the SDK will use a known username for the selected peer. (this is only relevant in a permissioned network)